 - The project is aligned with one or more strategic goals articulated in the FSU Strategic Plan, as well as university IT strategy and technology architectural best practices

 - The project team is qualified to carry out this project, and the implementation plan provides a realistic representation and assessment of the resources, cost and time required to complete the project

 - The proposal provides a realistic transition and continuity plan that identifies the resources, cost and time required to move from project completion to ongoing operation and maintenance, including a specific explanation of how recurring costs will be funded

 - The project budget includes only allowable expenses (see below)

 - The project is consistent with Florida State University’s policies on the use of computing resources and makes efficient use of the university’s existing instructional technology resources, promotes collaboration and sharing of instructional technology resources between academic and/or administrative units

 Proposals are expected to address strategic instructional goals.
-Unused funds may be returned to the technology fee reserve.
+Unused funds may be returned to the Student Technology Fee reserve.

 Proposal budgets are expected to cover the costs of project implementation and the transition from project implementation to ongoing use.
 These costs may include equipment, software, personnel and expenses.

 Proposals must not include costs for ongoing operations or indicate that this funding is one time.